Badisches-Landesmuseum/xcurator/README.md

 # xCurator
+The web app xCurator is a tool that enriches object datasets from museum databases, making them searchable and contextualized.
+With a variety of AI technologies and an intuitive interface, it **empowers users** to explore museum collections and recognize connections.
+The integrated editor allows users to assemble objects into **stories**.

 ## System
-The xcurator system is splitted into two parts.
+The xcurator system is split into two parts.
 1. **Data Enrichment**: This part of the system is responsible for importing, cleaning and enriching the data.
 Yor need to run it if you want to `update` your data or `create` a new dataset for xcurator.
 All the code and configs are located inside the [data-enrichment](./data-enrichment) directory if this repository.